dinanathsj29/css3-fundamentals-tutorial/README.md

         - Form & Table styling, Typography, CSS Grid

 #### CSS Grids
-- CSS Grids allows to `quickly build multi-column layouts`
+- CSS Grids allows to `quickly build multi-column layouts
 - CSS Grids mainly designed to make `building multi-column layouts easier`
-- Grids can be based on fixed, sizes, fluid layouts or aspect ratios
+- Grids can be based on fixed, sizes, fluid layouts, or aspect ratios
 - Consists of pre-build/readymade classes to define columns width and create layout easily
-- CSS Grids are part of bigger CSS Frameworks or may available alone as a grid library
+- CSS Grids are part of bigger CSS Frameworks or may be available alone as a grid library

 #### CSS Frameworks - Advantages
 - CSS Frameworks can save lots of time and work while designing large sites/apps